ARIZONA

 How do I apply rental assistance in Arizona?

-Applicants may apply for rental and utility assistance using the ERAP online portal or by phone through the ERAP hotline at (833) 912-0878.
+Applicants may apply for rental and utility assistance through the ERAP online portal or by phone through the ERAP hotline at (833) 912-0878.

 Arizona Utility Assistance Program (LIHEAP)